tater tats

 • Grab a pastry brush or a basting brush.
 Dip it into the pan to soak up some of the oil, and brush the skins of the potatoes so that they’re all nicely oiled.

-• Slide the pan into the oven and roast until the potatoes are tender and the bottom are nicely browned.
+• Slide the pan into the oven and roast until the potatoes are tender and the bottoms are nicely browned.
 This can take anywhere for 20 minutes to an hour, depending upon your potatoes.
-Arrange them on their own serving platter, tattooed side up, or as an addition to a platter of roasted meat, chicken, fish, or your favorite vegetarian entrée.
+Arrange them on their own serving platter, tattooed side up, or as an addition to a platter of meat, chicken, fish, or your favorite vegetarian entrée.